skiphansen/panog2_linux/README.md

 ## Serial port

 A serial port is required for a console.
 Please see this [page](https://github.com/timvideos/litex-buildenv/wiki/HowTo-Linux-on-Pano-Logic-G2) for connection information.
 The baudrate is 1000000.
+The serial port can be connected to either the DDC lines on the DVI port or the micro HDMI port.
+Just make sure to program the correct image for your connections.

 ## Programming the Pano

 Install and configure xc3sprog for your JTAG programmer.
 See this [xc3sprog](https://github.com/tomverbeure/panologic-g2/wiki/xc3sprog) in the Pano Hacker's wiki for more information.

-Run make.
+For a serial console on the micro HDMI connector just run "make".
+If your serial console is connected to the DVI connector then run "make image-dvi-flash".

 This is a good time to go for a coffee break.
 The bitstream plus the Linux kernel and filesystem uses almost all of the G2's 16mbyte flash takes approximately 5 minutes to program.

 ```
 skip@dell-790:~/pano/working/panog2_linux$ make